JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 |      Slow      |          6          |           0           |           None           |
 | Extremely Slow |          8          |           0           |           None           |
 | Painfully Slow |         16         |           0           |           None           |

-For example, if a character had 7 dice in their governing skill dice pool with an Uses Per Round of "Quick", 7 divided by 3 is 2.333, which rounded down is 2.
-There is non "Max UPR" for "Quick" so they would have 2 Uses Per Round for that round.

 #### Uses Per Round calculations resulting in less than 1